egonw/the-fair-cookbook/content/recipes/interoperability/registering-swisslipids-identifiers.md

 ## Conclusion

-It will be clear Bacting can be replaced without too much effort by other tools making the same steps.
-What is the main conclusion is that we can indeed automate adding external identifiers routinely to Wikidata using InChIKey matching.
+The main conclusion is that it is possible to automate adding external / third party identifiers routinely to Wikidata using InChIKey matching.
+The tool `Bacting` used in the example can obviously be replaced without too much effort by any other tools performing the same steps.

 What this protocol does not do, however, is create Wikidata items for lipids in the SwissLipids database that are not yet in Wikidata.
 This is the topic of a future recipe.